RESILIENCE WORKSHOPS FOR CHILDREN AND YOUTH

 Skylight – 0800 299 100 for support through trauma, loss and grief; 9am–5pm weekdays.

-Supporting Families In Mental Illness – For families and whānau supporting a loved one who has a mental illness.
+Yello Brick Road (formerly Supporting Families) – For families and whānau supporting a loved one who has a mental illness.
 Auckland 0800 732 825.
 Find other regions' contact details here.

 RELATIONSHIPS, DIET & EXERCISE GUIDANCE